Pull Requests as a Training Signal for Repo-Level Code Editing: Introduction

 However, mid-training alone does not fully address the challenge of robust localisation and navigation within massive repositories.
 To bridge this gap, we implement two targeted strategies.
 First, we align the model with the inference protocol via \textbf{Agentless-aligned SFT}, training it to explicitly decompose the problem into (i) file selection, (ii) line-level navigation, and (iii) executable Search/Replace patch generation.
 Second, to prevent \emph{over-editing}~\cite{zeng2025hyperedit} caused by the model's failure to reject irrelevant files within noisy retrieval results, we introduce an \textbf{Error-Driven Augmentation} strategy.
 By injecting distractor files and regions mined from incorrect predictions, we teach the model to reject irrelevant context.
 This recipe yields consistent improvements on SWE-bench, enhancing both intermediate localisation metrics and end-to-end repair success.

 Our contributions can be summarised as follows: \begin{itemize}[noitemsep] \item \textbf{\model Framework:} We propose a data-centric mid-training paradigm transforming noisy GitHub PRs into rigorous training signal.
-By implementing strict noise filtering and verifying targets through patch application, we bridge the gap between open-source noise and precise repository editing. \item \textbf{Largest Verified PR Corpus:} We release the largest verifiable PR dataset to date (2M PRs).
+By implementing strict noise filtering and verifying targets through patch application, we bridge the gap between open-source noise and precise repository editing. \item \textbf{Largest Verified PR Corpus:} We plan to release the verifiable PR dataset to date (2M PRs).
 Unlike standard diffs, it utilises a robust Search/Replace format augmented with issue contexts, explicitly constructed to support high-fidelity repository editing tasks. \item \textbf{Agentless-Aligned Training:} We propose an SFT strategy with error-driven augmentation to align the model with a simplified Agentless workflow, enabling it to discriminate against distracting context and navigate code without relying on complex agentic loops. \item \textbf{Comprehensive Evaluation:} Applying our method to the Qwen2.5-Coder-32B base, we achieve absolute gains of 13.6\% on SWE-bench Lite and 12.3\% on Verified over baselines.
-This suggests that robust engineering capabilities can be encoded into model weights reduce reliance on heavy agent scaffolding. \end{itemize}
+Additional evaluations on 7B models, multilingual repair, and OpenHands show that robust engineering capabilities can be encoded into model weights and transfer across inference paradigms. \end{itemize}